 We’re really proud to be able to introduce divers to the tiger sharks at Tiger Beach.
 It’s an amazing experience and definitely worth investing a few extra days to get the most of it.
 Since we offer day trips, we do get a lot of inquires asking about booking a single day of shark diving at Tiger Beach.
 Here’s a few thoughts on why you should consider spending a bit more time there.

-Photography: A lot of divers that visit Tiger Beach are hoping to get that perfect image to take back to their friends.
-From the GoPro to the biggest DSLR camera rig, it’s not always a sure thing that you system is going to dial itself in and give you that perfect shot right away.
-Seasoned photographers are constantly adjusting their settings and working with the dive conditions to get great images.
+A lot of divers that visit Tiger Beach are hoping to get that perfect image to take back to their friends.
+Whether you have a GoPro or the biggest DSLR camera rig, it’s not always a sure thing that you system is going to dial itself in and give you that perfect shot right away.
+Seasoned photographers are constantly adjusting their settings.
+So, you may have to work with the dive conditions to get great images.
 Booking a multi-day trip to Tiger Beach also gives you the opportunity to experience the different dive sites.